 Instant Pot Vegetable Soup may become a favorite in your household, too!

 Storage and reheating instructions

 You can keep the soup in the refrigerator in an airtight container for up to 4 days or in the freezer for up to 3 months.
+If you freeze the soup, thaw it overnight in the fridge before reheating it.
 You can reheat the soup in the Instant Pot for zero minutes under high pressure and manual release (the soup will reach high pressure and stop cooking).
 Alternatively, you can heat the leftovers in the the microwave in an Anyday bowl.

 More Instant Pot Soup recipes